freme-project/freme-project.github.io/_pages/knowledge-base/freme-for-api-users/eInternationalisation.md

 So with the introduction of the e-Internationalisation service, new input and output formats are supported when invoking FREME e-Services.

-New input formats are `text/html`, `text/xml`, `application/x-xliff+xml` and `application/x-openoffice`.
+New input and output formats are `text/html`, `text/xml`, `application/x-xliff+xml` and `application/x-openoffice`.

-New output format is `text/html`.
-Note that this output format can be only used when the starting document is an HTML file as well.
+New output formats are `text/html` and `text/xml`.
+Note that this output format can be only used when the starting document is an HTML or XML file as well.
 This is a general rule when performing the round-tripping: input and output formats must be the same.

 ## Supported ITS categories